apollox-finance/broker-web-sdk/README.md

 ### ~~lightPalette, darkPalette~~
 ~~We support theme styles, you can customize the colors for light mode or dark mode, see color palette.~~

-already deprecated since **v2.0.3**
+Remove in 3.0.
+Use `customCssUrl` instead

 ### ~~variants~~
 ~~experimental feature, for customized style.~~

-already deprecated since **v2.0.3**
+Remove in 3.0.
+Use `customCssUrl` instead

 ### customCssUrl

-custom css url (support since v2.0.3). since we deprecated our `darkPalette`/`lightPalette`/`variants` in v2.0.3, you have to customize style through this new property. [default template we used](https://github.com/apollox-finance/broker-web-sdk/blob/master/custom.css)
+custom css url (support since v2.0.3). since we deprecated our `darkPalette`/`lightPalette`/`variants` in v3.0, you have to customize style through this new property. [default template we used](https://github.com/apollox-finance/broker-web-sdk/blob/master/custom.css)

 ## Events